apache/beam/learning/tour-of-beam/backend/README.md

 Every module or unit has SDK-wide unique ID, which is provided by a content maintainer.
 User's progress on a unit is tied to its ID, and if ID changes, the progress is lost.

-Only __homogenious groups__ are supported: it consists of only units or only groups, but not both

 __Kinds__
 - tb_learning_path